 - Lastly, don’t forget about Youtube.com.
 There are so many great free resources here.
 If you are looking to learn a new skill or hobby do a keyword search and see what is available.
 I would use Youtube as a sample to get a taste in a particular area.
 I do believe there is professional content on here, but if you are going to invest some serious time into learning a new skill, I would like to know with absolute certainty that the teacher is qualified.
 Use your judgment here.

-All of these resources, are mobile friendly and offer offline usage.
-If you are learning a particular skill like woodworking or computer programming, I highly recommend that you connect with a Facebook Group to ensure you have the proper support.
+Most of these resources, are mobile friendly and offer offline usage.
+If you are learning a particular skill like woodworking or computer programming, I highly recommend that you connect with a Facebook Group to ensure you have the proper support system.

 The internet is here like a force that is not going away.
 This is the age of information and the stat about college enrollment listed in the beginning of this post indicates that something wild is happening in higher education.
 As a fan of frugality, I think that this change is for the better as I am seeing prices drop and accessibility increase in the realm of education.
 If you have been impacted by this revolution, please share with me in the comments.
 I would like to know more about this topic for future posts.
 Thanks for reading!